 A relentless striker whose crucial goal helped Greece complete its impossible, fairy-tale triumph at the 2004 European Championship.

-Zisis Vryzas's name is forever etched in Greek sporting history for a single, pivotal moment in the summer of 2004.
-In the quarter-final of a tournament Greece was never supposed to win, he scored the vital equalizer against France, sending the game to extra time and setting the stage for the iconic victory that defied all odds.
-His career was that of a classic, hard-working journeyman forward, playing for clubs across Greece, Italy, and Scotland, known more for his physicality and effort than flashy technique.
-But that one touch in Lisbon encapsulated his value: dependable, timely, and fiercely committed to the collective cause.
-After hanging up his boots, he transitioned into football administration, taking on technical and presidential roles at his beloved PAOK and serving as an assistant coach for the national team, staying deeply woven into the fabric of the game that made him a legend.
+Zisis Vryzas scored the vital equalizer against France in the quarter-final of Euro 2004.
+Greece was never supposed to win the tournament.
+That goal sent the game to extra time and set the stage for victory that defied all odds.
+He played as a classic, hard-working journeyman forward for clubs across Greece, Italy, and Scotland, known for physicality and effort rather than flashy technique.
+After retiring, he took on technical and presidential roles at PAOK and served as an assistant coach for the national team.

 1965–1980